What is a porcelain crown?

 A porcelain crown (also called a “cap”) is used to restore broken, decayed, or chipped teeth.
 Crowns look and function exactly like natural teeth and are supported by the natural tooth root.
 Porcelain crowns are also used to cover discoloration after a root canal.
 Dr. Sands provides natural-looking results for her patients who are seeking tooth restoration.

 The advantages of porcelain crowns include:

 No bone loss

 resulting from missing teeth

 How do porcelain crowns work?

-Placing a porcelain crown usually requires two visits to Dr. Jamie Sands’ office.
-The first visit will involve removing decay and preparing the tooth so that the crown can easily fit in the space.
-A temporary crown is placed over the prepared tooth to avoid discomfort while Dr. Jamie Sands’ ceramist manufactures a customized porcelain crown.
-Once the customized porcelain crown is made, the patient will come back for a second visit to have it placed.
-If the crown fits and the aesthetics are correct, Dr. Jamie Sands will permanently cement the crown into place.
+Placing a porcelain crown typically requires two visits to Dr. Sands’ office.
+The first visit will involve removing decay and preparing the tooth so that the crown can fit easily.
+During this visit, a temporary crown is placed over the prepared tooth to avoid discomfort while Dr. Sands’ ceramist manufactures the custom porcelain crown.
+Once the customized crown is made, the patient will return for a second visit to have it placed.
+Once the crown fits properly and meets the patient’s aesthetic standards, Dr. Sands will permanently cement the crown into place.

 Some patients who have crowns from previous dentists may notice an unattractive gray line at the base of their restored tooth due to the clashing color of the material that supports the crown.
 Dr. Sands avoid this issue by using high-quality, tooth-colored zirconium or lithium disilicate to support the new tooth.